Experienced Fort Lauderdale Premises Liability Lawyers Obtaining Justice for Those Injured on College Campuses

 Trust a skilled Fort Lauderdale premises liability attorney to protect your rights when you have been injured on a college campus

 At Yeboah Law Group, we represent clients who have sustained an injury on college campuses.
 We offer a free consultation where you can discuss your case, ask questions and receive legal advice about your case.
-We are approachable and we are responsive to client needs, so please feel free to call 1-800-TELL-SAM or complete our contact form to schedule a free consultation.
+We are approachable and we are responsive to client needs, so please feel free to call 954-764-2338 or complete our contact form to schedule a free consultation.
 We serve injured clients in Fort Lauderdale and throughout South Florida.

 Se habla español.